 Visitors are strongly urged to keep on top of local restrictions and rule changes as much as possible.
 On June 3, many neighborhoods in Shanghai reopened after a nearly two-month lockdown, only to shut some of them back down again just one day later when some positive cases were detected.

 What can visitors expect?

-Life is largely back to normal, but things can change fast in China -- regional lockdowns have been imposed every time there are new outbreaks of the virus.
+Things can change fast in China.
+Regional lockdowns have been imposed every time there are new outbreaks of the virus.

 Our recent coverage